deis/example-go/README.md

 This tells Deis to run `web` workers using the command `example-go`.
 You can test this locally by running `foreman start`.

 	$ foreman start
-	DOES NOT WORK LOCALLY.
+	13:41:38 web.1  | started with pid 2466
+	13:41:38 web.1  | listening on 5000...

 You should now be able to access your application locally at <http://localhost:5000>.

+If you are having issues with Foreman, please refer to [Mark McGranaghan's](http://mmcgrana.github.io/2012/09/getting-started-with-go-on-heroku.html) excellent tutorial on getting Go set up locally.

 #### 3. Use Environment Variables to manage configuration

-Deis uses environment variables to manage your application's configuration.
+Deis uses environment variables to manage your ¨application's configuration.
 For example, your application listener must use the value of the `PORT` environment variable.
 The following code snippet demonstrates how this can work inside your application:

     port := os.Getenv("PORT")